Buffalo Grove, Illinois: Religion

+Demographic estimates

 In 2011, 16% of Buffalo Grove's residents were Asian, the seventh-highest percent in Chicago suburbs.
-Buffalo Grove's increasing Asian population continued in 2019, with the number jumping to 21%, compared with 8.4% in 2000.
 The particular Asians most represented in Buffalo Grove are Japanese Americans, Indian Americans, and Korean Americans.
 The schools, housing, work opportunities, religious institutions, ethnic businesses, and entertainment attract moving families.
 Also, NeighborhoodScout routinely ranks Buffalo Grove as one of the top 100 safest cities in the US, and some years, the top ten.

 Being a suburb, Buffalo Grove attracts families looking for a good environment to raise children and avoid the downfalls of living in a city.
-According to the U.S. Census Bureau's American Community Survey data estimates for 2015–2019, of the 15,399 households, 35.5% had children under 18 living with them, and 65.9% were married couples living together.
-Female householder families with no spouse or partner present who own children under 18 years made up 2.4% of all households (0.5% for male equivalent), and 3.3% of households were cohabiting couples.
-Of all households, 23.0% were individuals, and 28.6% had one or more people 65 years and over.
-The average household size was 2.66, and 41.6% spoke a language other than English at home.
-The median age was 41.7 years old.
-The age range was broad, with 23.0% of the population under 18, 32.5% aged 18 to 44 years, 30.0% aged 45 to 64 years, and 14.5% aged 65 years and older.
+According to the U.S. Census Bureau's American Community Survey data estimates for 2015–2019, 3.3% of households were cohabiting couples.
+Of all households, 28.6% had one or more people 65 years and over, and the average household size was 2.66.
+In the village, 41.6% spoke a language other than English at home, 32.5% of the population was aged 18 to 44 years, and 30.0% was aged 45 to 64 years.